ProgrammingRainbow/Archlinux/README.md

 ```
 <br/><br/>
 # Installation
 You will need to boot your system from the USB drive.
-It may simply need to reboot with the USB left in.
+It may be as simply as rebooting with the USB left plugged in.
-You most likely need to know how to tell your bios to boot from USB devices.
+Or more likely you need to know how to tell your bios to boot from the USB device.
-It may be something like pressing `escape`, `F5`, `F8`, `F10` or `F11` during boot up.
+It may be something like pressing `Escape`, `F5`, `F8`, `F10` or `F11` during boot up.
 Search your device and boot from USB.
 <br/><br/>
 ## Setup keyboard
 If you are using a US keyboard you can skip this step.